I don’t know about you, but batteries are one of those items I tend to forget about after purchasing.

-Considering the number of gadgets we use these days, we are quite dependent on batteries.
-Knowing how to safely store them in a bug out bag will allow us to be better prepared and keep our tools ready to go.
+Considering the number of gadgets we use these days; we are quite dependent on batteries.
+Knowing how to safely store batteries in a bug-out bag and at home will allow us to be better prepared and keep our tools ready to go when we need them.

 How Long Do Batteries Last?

-Alkaline batteries which are still some of the most common batteries used have a shelf life of between five to ten years.
+Alkaline batteries, which are still some of the most common household batteries used, have a shelf life of between five to ten years.

-But several things can be done to extend the life of our batteries.
+But several things can be done to extend the shelf life of your batteries.

 Batteries and moisture do not go well together.
-When batteries are stored in humid conditions, corrosion can develop, which takes away from its ability to properly function.
+When batteries are stored in humid conditions, corrosion can develop, which takes away from their ability to function properly.

 After reading numerous forums and manufacturer’s websites storing batteries in the refrigerator or freezer is not a good idea.
-There is quite a bit of moisture in both environments and as stated above, that is not good for a battery.
+When you refrigerate batteries, they are exposed to quite a bit of moisture and as stated above, that is not good for a battery.

 Due to temperature extremes or being physically unprotected, batteries can begin to leak or become ruptured.